kundajelab/3DChromatin_ReplicateQC/README.md

 - `GenomeDISCO|tmax` The max number of steps of random walk to perform.
 Integer, > tmin.

 - `GenomeDISCO|norm` The normalization to use on the data when running GenomeDISCO.
 Possible values include: `uniform` (no normalization), `sqrtvc`.

+- `GenomeDISCO|scoresByStep` Whether to report the score at each t.
+By default (GenomeDISCO|scoresByStep no), only the final reproducibility score is returned.

+- `GenomeDISCO|removeDiag` Whether to set the diagonal to entries in the contact map to 0.
+By default (GenomeDISCO|removeDiag yes), the diagonal entries are set to 0.

+- `GenomeDISCO|transition` Whether to convert the normalized contact map to an appropriate transition matrix before running the random walks.
+By default (GenomeDISCO|transition yes) the normalized contact map is converted to a proper transition matrix, such that all rows sum to 1 exactly.

 - `HiCRep|h` The h parameter in HiCRep that determines the extent of 2D smoothing.
 See the HiCRep paper (http://genome.cshlp.org/content/early/2017/08/30/gr.220640.117) for details.
 Integer, >=0.